-Periodontal diseases attack just below the gum line in the sulcus (a very shallow “V”-shaped crevice between the tooth and gums), where they cause the attachment of the tooth and its supporting tissues to break down.
-As the tissues are damaged, the sulcus develops into a pocket: generally, the more severe the disease, the greater the depth of the pocket.
+Periodontal disease attacks just below the gum line in the sulcus (a very shallow V-shaped crevice between the tooth and gums) where they cause the attachment of the tooth and its supporting tissues to break down.
+As the tissues are damaged, the sulcus develops into a pocket and generally speaking, the more severe the disease, the greater the depth of the pocket.

 Gum diseases are classified according to the severity of the disease.
 The two major stages are gingivitis and periodontitis.
 Gingivitis is a milder and reversible form of periodontal disease that only affects the gums.
 Gingivitis may lead to more serious, destructive forms of periodontal disease called periodontitis.

 Periodontal disease is caused by a number of factors, with poor oral hygiene being the most common cause.
 Poor oral hygiene creates plaque buildup which in turn irritates your gums causing redness, bleeding, and soreness.
 More common risk factors for gum disease are:

 - Smoking or tobacco products

 - Hormonal changes such as puberty, pregnancy and menopause